mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 ## Tokenize payment inside Lambda function

+Now we have to write our server side code to handle the api call we're making upon the form submission.
+As mentioned earlier, we'll be using Lambda functions on Netlify.
+Netlify lets you deploy Lambda functions without an AWS account, and handles setting up API gateways and deployment configurations for you.
+With function management handled directly within Netlify.

-Now we need to write the code for our Lambda function, which is going to be executed when we submit the checkout form.
+Our Lambda function will be executed when we submit the checkout form.
 With Netlify functions, each JavaScript file to be deployed as a Lambda function must export a handler method with the following structure:

 {% highlight js %}
 exports.handler = function(event, context, callback) {